Men's Health

 - Reduced hair and muscle growth

-It’s also important to note, low testosterone is becoming increasingly linked to heart disease and type 2 diabetes development.
+It’s also important to note that low testosterone is becoming increasingly linked to the development of heart disease and type 2 diabetes.

 A testosterone deficiency can present in various ways and is only confirmed by a consult with a health professional.
 If you suspect you may have low testosterone, consult your nearest Defence Health Centre or doctor.